 We loved SerendipiTea at 244 King Street with its Victorian ambiance and great food including dainty sandwiches, homemade soups, scones with cream and jam, and 35 brands of tea... a perfect Girlfriends Getaway spot.

 We also had dinner at Uncle Roy’s Chinese and Canadian food at 289 King Street.
 Places like this always fill me with nostalgia for the Chinese restaurants of my childhood.
-Despite being a devoted skeptic, somehow I can’t resist reading my fortune in the fortune cookie!

 The Boathouse is a very popular spot, right at the Port in Midland Ontario.
 This is a big sprawling pub with a patio and free live entertainment.
 We had dinner there one evening and found the food enjoyable and reasonably priced.